Search or browse for information on Prescription Drugs

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 The usual recommended adult dose of levofloxacin ranges from 250 mg to 750 mg daily.
-The exact dose depends on the condition being treated and other medical conditions present.
+The exact dose and length of treatment depends on the condition being treated and other medical conditions present.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones given here, do not change the way that you are taking the medication without consulting your doctor.